Ate329/cloudflare-DDNS-script/README.md

    ```

 The update script will:
-- Create a backup of your current configuration, log files, and the update script itself
+- Create a timestamped backup of your current configuration, log files, and the update script itself
-- Maintain a history of the last 10 backups for safety
+- Maintain a history of the last 10 backups for safety (stored in `./backups/`)
+- Check if you're in a git repository and on the main branch
-- Check for any local changes and offer to stash them
+- Check for any local changes and offer to stash them safely
-- Verify the git repository and branch status
+- Verify the git repository and remote configuration
+- Check if the update script itself needs updating (and if so, update it first)
 - Pull the latest changes from the repository
 - Intelligently merge any new configuration options while:
-  - Preserving all your existing settings and comments
+  - Preserving all your existing settings, comments, and file permissions
-  - Adding new options in their correct sections
+  - Adding new options in their correct sections with descriptive comments
   - Creating a `.new` file for you to review any changes
 - Restore your configuration and log files
 - Restore any stashed local changes
 - Verify the integrity of all updated files
 - Make sure all scripts are executable

-If the update script itself is modified during the update, you'll be notified and prompted to run the update again to ensure all changes are properly applied.

-Your configuration and logs will be preserved during the update process, and any new configuration options will be automatically added to your config file with default values.
-The script will notify you of any new options or sections that were added so you can review and adjust them as needed.
+### Safety Features

+The update process includes several safety measures:
+- All operations are atomic (they either complete fully or not at all)
+- File permissions are preserved during backup and restore
+- Stashed changes are automatically restored even if the script is interrupted
+- File integrity is verified at multiple steps
+- Backup directory names include timestamps and process IDs to prevent conflicts
+- The update script updates itself first to ensure the latest update logic is used

-### Backup Directory Structure
+### Backup System

 The script maintains backups in the `./backups/` directory with the following structure:
 ```
 backups/
-├── YYYYMMDD_HHMMSS/  (most recent)
+├── YYYYMMDD_HHMMSS_PID/  (most recent)
 │   ├── cloudflare-dns-update.conf
 │   ├── cloudflare-dns-update.log
 │   └── update.sh
-├── YYYYMMDD_HHMMSS/  (previous)
+├── YYYYMMDD_HHMMSS_PID/  (previous)
 │   └── ...
 └── ...
 ```

 Only the last 10 backups are kept to prevent excessive disk usage.
-Each backup is stored in a timestamped directory for easy identification and recovery.
+Each backup is stored in a timestamped directory with a unique process ID for easy identification and recovery.

 ### Update Troubleshooting